shreyamalogi/MyBestWorks/TechPreneur-Portfolio.md

 ## 🚀 Conducted Comprehensive Trainings & Provided Resources 📚

-Provided rigorous **technical training and resources to programmers worldwide**, guiding them in C, C++, Java, Data Structures, Git, GitHub, Algorithms, and Web Development.
+Provided rigorous **technical training to multiple batches and resources to programmers worldwide**, guiding them in C, C++, Java, Data Structures, Git, GitHub, Algorithms, and Web Development.
 Resulted in the creation/open-sourcing of **9 learning paths**